jonathanstyu/jonathanstyu.github.com/_posts/other/2015-05-25-a-trip-to-houtong-cat-village.md

 There is a regular train that brings you back from the village about every 15-20 minutes.
 For a place out in the sticks, this is great.
 Imagine if you had to take the BART from Walnut Creek where the train comes once every 45 minutes!
 You would have to ride with a whole bunch of high school youths though, I warn you.

-All in all, I took 341 photos of Houtong Cat Village.
-If you would like to page through them the raw, unedited data dump, here's the [link to the Flickr album](https://www.flickr.com/gp/94337541@N08/x58s35).
+All in all, I took 341 photos in Houtong Cat Village.
+If you would like to page through the raw, unedited data dump, here's the [link to the Flickr album](https://www.flickr.com/gp/94337541@N08/x58s35).

 Below is the last photograph I have of Houtong Cat Village.
 I came for the cats but loved it for the beautiful sights as well as the calm and peaceful life the people seem to live there.
 I hope to come back someday (with better sweat-resistant clothing).